damianhakert/damianhakert.github.io/source/_posts/2016-01-26-comparing-terms-gitlab-github-bitbucket.markdown

 Git-specific terms like commits, push, and so forth are the same.
 Common features most repository managers have are also the same: such as users, issues, webhooks, etc.

-However there are some features have different names.
+However some features have different names.
 For example a “pull request” in GitHub and Bitbucket is called a “merge request” in GitLab.
 We figured since you're often making a request to `merge` a feature branch into the master branch, we call this a "merge request" and you'll hear us talk about MRs and not PRs.